6.2 - Compatibility of the approach with other frameworks

 100%

-The Bilan Carbone® method covers E3 in its entirety, at least partially.
+The Bilan Carbone® method covers all of E3, at least partially.
 This DR is at the heart of the transition plan steps of the Bilan Carbone® method.
-Evolutions are planned to maximise coverage of certain DPs.
-Deepening not necessary.
+Developments are planned to maximise the coverage of certain DPs.
+Further deepening not necessary.

-Minor evolutions of the method are planned to improve certain partial considerations of DPs, aiming for maximal consideration.
-These are clarifications notably on the notions of Capex and Opex enabling anchoring climate at the heart of corporate strategy.
+Minor developments of the method are planned to improve certain partial coverages of DPs, aiming for maximal coverage.
+These are clarifications notably on the notions of Capex and Opex to anchor climate at the heart of corporate strategy.

 E1-4: Targets related to mitigation and adaptation to climate change